What not to donate: 5 lessons from a California wildfire volunteer

-Allstate Agency Owner Linda Dahlmeier led a local effort after the 2018's devastating Camp Fire.
-Here's what she learned from volunteering on the ground.
+Allstate Agency Owner Linda Dahlmeier led a local effort after 2018's devastating Camp Fire.
+We're re-sharing her advice in light of this year's wildfire season, which is further complicated by the COVID-19 pandemic.

 But on Nov.
 8, 2018, two days after the election, Dahlmeier and everyone in Butte County, California, awoke to the sky-darkening Camp Fire that would level the town of Paradise–just 20 miles north of Oroville–and change life in that part of Northern California for years.
 As the scope of devastation become apparent, donations began flooding in from around the country and Dahlmeier, still mayor for a few more months, was asked to help set up Oroville as the receiving center for all the stuff as it showed up.